Improving Adult Literacy Instruction: Developing Reading and Writing

 This website offers resources for understanding and teaching prewriting, outlining, paragraphing, quoting, paraphrasing, summarizing, avoiding plagiarism, and many other writing skills for students at grade levels 7-12.

 Using Graphic Organizers to Develop Academic Writing

 This 2007 report identifies 11 elements of current writing instruction found to be effective for helping adolescent students learn to write well and to use writing as a tool for learning.
-It is important to note that all of the elements are supported by rigorous research, but that even when used together, they do not constitute a full writing curriculum.

 Writing Workshops & Seminars